kensanata/bitlbee-mastodon/README.md

 ---------

 Before debugging Bitlbee, you probably need to stop the system from running Bitlbee.
-I'm still unsure of how to do it.
-The following seems to do it:
+The problem is that `systemd` was instructed not to kill it (`KillMode=process`).
+Therefore I run the following:

 ```
 sudo systemctl stop bitlbee